CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   + A hidden zip file, *.secret.zip*, was found in the Documents directory.

-The log file is located in: */var/log/mitnik.log*
+The zip file is password-protected.
+As per the hint provided, we need to figure out the unique count of IP Addresses in the log file, that number is a password for the zip file.
+This log file is located within the 'var' directory, specifically within the 'log' subdirectory.

 *Illustration of mitnik's log folder contents.*
 ![mitnik logs](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/310cd646-f3d0-4af6-b110-75ec9de177db)